SUNDERLAND AND TYNE LUSTRE POTTERY

 I had previously attributed all these small pedestal bowls to North Shields.
 However, see a similar bowl with the May transfer, that has lustre decoration peculiar to the Garrison Pottery

-Scott's Southwick Pottery
+Scott's Southwick Pottery, Sunderland

 The daisy plate below, with a red-printed transfer, has a 'SCOTT' impressed mark.
+Beneath it an unmarked orang-lustre plate, printed in blue, with what appears to be the Scott transfer.

 Attributed to John Carr & Sons, Low Lights, North Shields